 When the new tenant moves in, we will calculate what you owe and refund you the difference between that amount and the advance rent paid.

-The amount you owe will be a portion of the actual costs incurred by us.
+The amount you owe will be the actual costs incurred by us.
 We will never simply charge you with a “Early termination fee”

 Unfortunately, some tenants choose not to honor their lease obligation and just move out.
 That usually ends poorly.
 While we will still attempt to “mitigate” our losses and re-rent the unit, we have no choice but to hold the tenant responsible for any charges incurred during that process.
 Remember, a tenant breaking a lease is still responsible for the balance of the lease term.
 While we hate to do it, this could lead to us pursuing legal action.
 That action can have a adverse effect on a former tenant’s rental history and credit standing.
-We report all outstanding balances to Trans Union.
+We report all outstanding balances to Trans Union and rental history to the National Landlord Database..

 Questions?
 Email us at email@example.com Sooner is always better than later.
 We are here to help and make your transition as smooth as possible.